Skip to main content

 What is a Feedforward Neural Network?

 A feedforward neural network is the simplest type of artificial neural network where information moves in one direction—from the input layer, through hidden layers, to the output layer.
-This type of network does not have loops or cycles and is mainly used for supervised learning tasks such as classification and regression.
+This type of network does not have loops or cycles and is mainly used for supervised learning tasks such as classification and regression, including ANI applications like pattern recognition.

 Characteristics of Feedforward Neural Networks